Which of the following statements is true about the hybridization... | Channels for Pearson+

 Multiple Choice

-Which of the following statements is true about the hybridization of carbon in ethene (C2H4)?
+Which of the following statements is true about the hybridization of carbon in methane (CH4)?

 A